vshpotter/microsoft-365-docs/microsoft-365/commerce/licenses/product-keys-for-vl.md

 - Business justification or reason for deployment

 > [!NOTE]
-> This exception doesn’t apply to Open License which retired in December 2021.
+> This exception doesn't apply to Open License which retired in December 2021.

 ### Request more KMS host keys